janaperic/ce-linux/README.md

 ***Alert:*** Flashing from the inside of the Docker container could be not possible, in that case, copy the image outside the container and flash it from the host.

-## Script for using the Mender API
+## Task: Write a script using the Mender API
 Bash script get-device-attr.sh can be used for gathering inventory information about the device from Mender server.

 Usage: